astrelke/trajectoryBundling/README.md

 ## Dependencies
 ### AIS Data
 *	Download AIS datasets from desired year: https://marinecadastre.gov/ais/.
-* In "gdb2mvt", create a folder for each zone 01-19 (ex.
+* In "trajectoryBundling", create a folder for each zone 01-19 (ex.
 Zone19)
 *	Move AIS geo-database (gdb) files to respective zone folders.
-*	In "gdb2mvt/geojson2mvt/example/geojson", repeat the process of creating a folder for each zone 01-19.
+*	In "trajectoryBundling/example/geojson", repeat the process of creating a folder for each zone 01-19.
 These folder will be used later to store the GEOJSON files once they have been created.

 ### Node.js
 *	Install latest version of Node.js: https://nodejs.org/en/download/.